vatpac-technology/sops/docs/aerodromes/classc/Nowra.md

 ## Coordination
 ### Auto Release
+Auto release is not utilised at Nowra.
 'Next' coordination is required from NW ADC to NW TCU for all aircraft.

 !!! example
     <span class="hotline">**NW ADC** -> **NW TCU**</span>: "Next, ASY01, runway 08"